YouTube Statistics Every Marketer Should Know

 Live streaming on YouTube has surged as the platform competes with Twitch and other real-time platforms.

-YouTube Live watch time grew 45% year-over-year.
-The pandemic sparked the growth, and it has continued through 2025 — StreamElements.
+YouTube Live watch time continues to grow year-over-year (StreamElements industry reports).
 Live content creates urgency and drives real-time engagement that on-demand video cannot replicate.

-Over 500,000 channels streamed live on YouTube in the past year.
-The format is no longer niche — it spans gaming, education, news, and commerce — Statista.
+Over 500,000 channels streamed live on YouTube in the past year (Statista).
+The format is no longer niche — it spans gaming, education, news, and commerce.

-Live streams on YouTube receive 10x more comments than standard uploads.
-The real-time format naturally drives engagement — Tubular Labs.
+Live streams on YouTube receive significantly more comments than standard uploads.
 If your engagement rate needs a boost, a weekly live stream could transform your channel metrics.

 YouTube for Business Statistics